 The Woman of Promise Award is presented annually to a female senior in the Jandoli School of Communication who excels in and out of the classroom and sets a good example for her peers.

-Hannah Roesch honored as 2022 Woman of Promise
+Grace Foley honored as 2023 Woman of Promise

-St. Bonaventure University senior Grace Foley was recognized as the Jandoli School of Communication’s 2022 Mary A. Hamilton Woman of Promise in a ceremony on campus Tuesday, March 14, 2023.
+St. Bonaventure University senior Grace Foley was recognized as the Jandoli School of Communication’s 2023 Mary A. Hamilton Woman of Promise in a ceremony on campus Tuesday, March 14, 2023.